 While we're not fans of Motorola's new direction in 2022, you can't deny that its G Series phones are pretty affordable.
 The best of the bunch is the Moto G Power (2022), even if this year's edition doesn't live up to the heights of previous models.

 For less than $300, the Moto G Power does the basics.
 It makes calls, browses the web and takes pictures, albeit mediocre ones.
 It also lasts quite a while on a charge — 13 hours and 15 minutes in the Tom's Guide battery life test.
 Just be ready to make compromises with this one, particularly when it comes to performance.
+We'd also expect a 2023 edition of the phone to arrive at some point this year.

 Read our full Moto G Power (2022) review.